Pepper Rose: Career

 At an Art for Change event in October 2014 within Chamonix, France, Pepper performed a cover of Candi Staton's "You've Got the Love".

-Pepper Rose is currently the lead singer in the band Spirit Machines.

 Pepper has said she is influenced by soul and pop artists such as Dusty Springfield, Lauryn Hill, Aretha Franklin, Nina Simone and Tina Turner.

 Personal life

 Pepper is a former student of Trafford College in Manchester.
 Pepper is also a fan of Arsenal F.C.